NNPDF/eko/doc/source/theory/N3LO_ad.rst

     3. the remaining functions are chosen from of a batch of functions describing sub-leading unknown terms both for the small-N and large-N limit.

-This way we generate a large set of independent candidates, roughly 70 for each anomalous dimension, and by taking the spread of the solutions we get as an estimate of the parametrization uncertainties.
+This way we generate a large set of independent candidates, roughly 70 for each anomalous dimension, and by taking the standard deviation of the solutions we get as an estimate of the parametrization uncertainties.
 When looking at the x-space results we must invert/perform the evolution with each solution and then compute the statical estimators on the final ensemble.
 The "best" result is always taken as the average on all the possible variations.